Al-Amir Dawes: College career

 Dawes became the first freshman to be a regular starter at Clemson since Demontez Stitt in the 2007–08 season.
 He struggled with his turnovers early in the season and scored in double figures six times in Clemson's first 21 games.
 On February 22, 2020, Dawes scored a career-high 22 points in an 82–64 win against Boston College.
 He scored 18 points against Florida State on February 29, hitting the game-winning layup with a second remaining.
 As a freshman, Dawes averaged 9 points, 2.8 rebounds and 2.5 assists per game.
 He scored a sophomore season-high 21 points on March 6, 2021, in a 77–62 win against Pittsburgh.
 Dawes averaged 9 points per game as a sophomore, shooting 39.4 percent from three-point range.
 As a junior, he averaged 11.3 points and 2.3 assists per game.
 Following the season, Dawes transferred to Seton Hall.

 As a senior, Dawes averaged 12.6 points, 2.6 rebounds, 1.7 assists and 1.1 steals per game while shooting 38.2 percent from three-point range.
 He returned for his fifth season of eligibility.
+Dawes helped Seton Hall win the 2024 NIT and was named MVP after scoring 24 points in the title game against Indiana State.
+He averaged 15.0 points, 2.8 rebounds, and 2.3 assists per game.

+Professional career

+Dawes began his professional career with APOEL B.C. of the Cypriot league, signing with the team on September 3, 2024.
+He averaged 20.3 points, 3.5 rebounds and 4.2 assists per game.
+In 2025, Dawes joined Saint-Chamond of the French LNB Pro B and averaged 10 points per game in 12 games.
+On March 26, 2026, he signed with BK Děčín of the Czech National Basketball League.